jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 * __Coupling__ is a measure of the strength of interconnection between one module and another.
 * __Cohesion__ is the degree of functional relatedness of processing elements within a single module.

-The cubes in the diagram define a _module_, but I prefer _boundary_, which could be a method, class, package, service, etc. It depends upon context.
+The cubes in the diagram to the right define a _module_, but I prefer the term _boundary_, which could be a method, class, package, service, etc. It depends upon context.
 The dots are elements within each boundary.
 The _Good_ illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
-The _Bad_ illustration also shows the low cohesion among elements within the boundaries and high coupling among the elements in the other boundary.
+The _Bad_ illustration also shows low cohesion among elements within the boundaries and high coupling among elements in the other boundary.

 Coupling represents dependency and knowledge between boundaries.
 Cohesion represents dependency and knowledge within a boundary.

-High cohesion means that all elements that are responsible for a behavior (or feature) reside within the boundary.
+High cohesion means that most elements that are responsible for a behavior (or feature) reside within the boundary.
 Additionally, elements not responsible for a behavior do not reside within the boundary.
-Behavior modifications may cause updates in all cohesive elements, but those updates should be confined within the boundary, and it's possibly a boundary for which you or your team have reponsibility and control.
+Behavior modifications may cause updates to all cohesive elements, but those updates should be confined within the boundary, and it's possibly a boundary for which you or your team have reponsibility and control.

 Loose coupling means that dependency and knowledge among boundaries is limited.
-Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the boundary.
-Interfaces and APIs provide external access to behavior without requiring external coupling to internal elements.
+Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the other boundary.
+Interfaces and APIs provide access to behavior provided by other boundaries without requiring external coupling to internal elements of those other boundaries.

 Low cohesion and tight coupling render the boundaries meaningless.
-Elements have dependency upon and have knowledge of other elements anywhere.
-A modification anywhere can have an impact everywhere, which could involve elements that you or your team do not have responsibility and control requiring more coordination.
+Elements have dependency upon and knowledge of other elements anywhere.
+A modification anywhere can have an impact everywhere.
+Tight coupling could involve elements for which you or your team do not have responsibility or control and requiring more coordination.

 Tight coupling also leads to daisy chaining.
-An update to one element may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can cause what at first appears to be a simple update to spread like wildfire as cascading updates throughout the system.
+An update to one element may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can trigger what at first appears to be a simple update to spread like wildfire as cascading updates spread throughout the system.

 # Coupling and Cohesion - Two Sides of the Same Coin
 Constantine and Yourdon also wrote